 An International Journal of Spiritual Companionship

-Presence: An International Journal of Spiritual Direction is a peer-reviewed journal that publishes thought-provoking articles on topics of interest to spiritual directors and everyone interested in creating healing, peace, and justice through the ministry and service of spiritual companionship.
+Presence: An International Journal of Spiritual Direction is a peer-reviewed journal that publishes thought-provoking articles on topics of interest to spiritual directors, spiritual companions and everyone interested in creating healing, peace, and justice through the calling of spiritual companionship.

-The goal of Presence is to identify current trends in the field, to provide background and resources for spiritual directors as well as others interested in the ministry and service of spiritual direction, and to look ahead at what might be developing in the future.
+The goal of Presence is to identify current trends in the field, to provide background and resources for spiritual directors and companions, and to look ahead at what might be developing in the future.
 In 2014 we celebrated twenty years of Presence publications, featuring provocative articles written by spiritual directors all over the world.

 Presence is published in March, June, September, and December.
 Currently, Presence is read by more than seven-thousand subscribers and members of SDI, and can be found in major theological libraries and formation and training centers around the world.
 Presence is included with membership, and non-members may also subscribe.

 In addition to feature articles, Presence includes book reviews specifically of interest to people involved in spiritual care as well as reflections, artwork, and poetry.

 Become a member of SDI and receive Presence along with many other benefits.